Guidelines to the Guidelines

 Don’t leave the additional questions to the last minute.
 They take a long time to prepare properly.
 They are worth half your ultimate score.
 If you get through the NHMRC section of the assessment process in the top half of applicants, your answers to the additional questions will matter!

-Make sure you use the correct form - PdCCRS Questions Form - Priority-driven Young Investigator Project Grants
+Make sure you use the correct form - PdCCRS Questions Early Career Researcher Project Grants 2019_General Cancer Research Priorities

 Remember that some of your reviewers may not be as familiar with your field as you might expect.
 This applies particularly to consumer reviewers, but can also apply to other scientists who might come from a different discipline and just don’t know as much as you do.